SamuelFoc/Flat-Manager-API/README.md

     ### Alter models

-    After every change in database models in this API you should set this variable to "true" to apply the changes to DB models.
-Be carefull when setting this variable to "true" because this can leads to data loss.
+    After every change in database models in this API, you should set this variable to "true" to apply the changes to DB models.
+Setting this variable to "true" can result in data loss.

     ### Force models

-    This feature should be set to "true" only in case of big changes to the DB models.
-If it's set to "true" it will automaticaly delete all DB data.
-It's necessary to have any kind of backup for DB before running API with this setting.
+    This feature should be set to "true" only in case of big changes to the DB models. **If it's set to "true" it will automatically delete all DB data!** It's necessary to have any kind of backup for DB before running API with this setting.

     ### Email address

-    This email address will be used as an address, from which all the mails will be sent to the users.
+    Users will receive all mails from this email address.

     ### Email password